 - 2 teaspoons ginger

-I have several of the individual mini bundt pans that I found at a thrift store this summer, like these, but it might be easier to get a pan with six wells, like this one. (affiliate links) Originally I thought I might put some kind of mini bundt recipe in my ebook, Vegan Holiday Treats, but there were so many holiday recipes to choose from, and I ran out of room!
-So I saved the mini bundts for my blog. :)
+Originally I thought I might put some kind of mini bundt recipe in my ebook, Vegan Holiday Treats, but there were so many holiday recipes to choose from, and I ran out of room!
+So I saved the gingerbread mini bundt cakes to share here on my site.

 If you need more of these, go ahead and double the recipe.
-If you want to make these into cupcakes instead, I think that would work just fine, but the baking time would be reduced.
+If you want to make these into cupcakes instead, that will work out just fine, but the baking time will be reduced.
+Check them after about 15-18 minutes.